Saas Bina Sasural: Sequel

 In 2020, Saas Bina Sasural was revived for Season 2.
 The show was initially titled as Saas Bina Sasural 2 but later was renamed as Sargam Ki Sadhe Satii.
 The sequel has comedy genre with Anjali Tatrari as Sargam Aparshakti Awasthi and Kunal Saluja as Aparshakti Awasthi(Appu) as leads.
 Darshan Jariwala reprised for the role of Cheddilal Anandilal Awasthi as Aparshakti's father.
 The show also gained popularity but due to second wave COVID-19 pandemic, the show went off air with abrupt ending within 2 months on 23 April 2021 with 45 episodes.

 Crossover

-On 13 April 2012 (Episode 321) Saas Bina Sasural had a crossover with Parvarrish – Kuchh Khattee Kuchh Meethi.
+On 13 April 2012, Saas Bina Sasural had a crossover with Parvarrish – Kuchh Khattee Kuchh Meethi.